pramnora/qb64/cryptography/rot13/README.md

 "breaking down/and, then, solving problems, very carefully, step by step."

+**CODE CHALLENGE**

-After all, what on earth does the following line mean...?!
+After all, what on earth does the following line of code mean...?!

-> GUVFVFNFRPERGZRFFNTR
+> HFRGURPBEERPGNYTBEVGUZ

 Frankly, what might seem like being a next to impossible task to *begin* with...?
 Through having latched on to the **correct** algorithm....;